cyanreg/avtransport/draft-qproto-spec.md

 field up to the maximum MTU size.
 This permits constant bitrate operation, as well as preventing metadata leakage in the form of a packet size.

+If [reverse signalling](#reverse-signalling) is used, same port number an method MUST be used for reverse signalling as the sender's.

 ### UDP-Lite

 UDP-Lite (IETF RFC 3828) SHOULD be preferred to UDP, if support for it is